nyu-oop-sp18/class05/README.md

 Similar to lower bounds, we can also add constraints to type parameters that express upper bounds with respect to subtyping.
-This is useful in cases where a generic class has certain minimal requirements on the capabilities of the types used for the instantiation.
+This is useful in cases where a generic class has certain minimal requirements on the capabilities of the types used for instantiating its type parameters.
 As an example consider a simple class hierarchy consisting of an abstract class `Animal` and concrete subclasses `Cat`, `Dog`, and `Lion`: